 Berry’s first season at the helm of the Warhawks included a 28-14 victory over Troy.
 The Warhawks held the Trojans to their lowest offensive output in a Sun Belt game since 2006 as they snapped the Trojans 13-game Sun Belt win streak.

-In 2001, he was appointed to the Board of Trustees of the American Football Coaches Association Board of Trustees in 2010 and he will serve as the third vice president during the 2013 season.
+In 2001, he was appointed to the Board of Trustees of the American Football Coaches Association Board of Trustees in 2010 and he served as the third vice president during the 2013 season.
 The Board, which consists of 18 head coaches, formulates policy and provides direction for the organization, which was founded in 1922 by Amos Alonzo Stagg, John Heisman and others.
 The AFCA has more than 11,000 members from all levels of the profession.

 Berry was ULM’s offensive coordinator from 2004-05, where he helped guide the Warhawks to the 2005 Sun Belt Conference Championship and quarterback Steven Jyles to Sun Belt Player of the Year and Offensive Player of the Year honors.

-Berry has diligently displayed a “championship” mentality and approach he has infused into his players, staff, administrators and supporters, all with an eye for competing for a Sun Belt Conference championship as soon as possible.
+Berry has diligently displayed a “championship” mentality and approach he has infused into his players, staff, administrators and supporters, all with an eye for competing for a Sun Belt Conference championship.